-The TI camera picks up heat signatures rather than light so it can see in true darkness, there are no spotlights or lamps of any kind and the range of the camera (between 1-5 kilometres depending on the equipment) is such that disturbance to the deer is minimised.
+A TI camera picks up heat signatures rather than light so it can see in true darkness.

+There are no spotlights or illuminators of any kind and the range of the camera (between 1-5 kilometres depending on the equipment) is such that disturbance to the deer is minimised.

-Deer show up as very bright figures.
+Animals show up as very bright figures.
 With experience it is possible to differentiate between species at distance and the sex of animals if they are closer, although, for the most part, results are given in terms of how many animals are seen in total.

-The camera sees in "line of sight" so cannot see through solid objects but it is possible to locate deer in wooded areas more easily than one could with binoculars in daylight or when using a spotlight or image intensifier.
+The camera sees in "line of sight" so cannot see through solid objects, but it is possible to locate deer in wooded areas more easily than one could with binoculars in daylight or when using a spotlight or image intensifier.

 The method is easiest to use on open ground.
 Under tree cover, progress is much slower, a lower proportion of the deer present will be seen, and statistical analysis may be required.

-The clearest pictures are obtained in cooler conditions but the camera is capable of good images on warmer nights and in rain and mist.
+The clearest pictures are obtained in cooler conditions, but the camera is capable of good images on warmer nights and in rain.
+Fog or mist will severely hamper the range and performance of a TI camera, so counting in such conditions should be avoided.